MasterZydra/goDashing/README.md

 To build a version for every operating system the script *release* can be executed.
 The binaries will be saved in the folder *release*.
 `> ./release.sh`

+# Add your own widgets
+To add a custom widget add the folder with the widget name in the `widgets` folder.
+The following file extensions will be delivered by goDashing: `.css`, `.html`, `.js` goDashing will use them as soon as you set a widget with a ```data-view="<YourWidgetName>"```

+**Important hint:** Widget names are *case sensitive*!

+A list of third party widgets for the original Shopify dashing is linked [here](https://github.com/Shopify/dashing/wiki/Additional-Widgets).
+Some porting is required.
+Helpful converters are listed in the section [Helpful converters](#helpful-converters).

+If you have successfully ported a widget or created a new widget, please consider to create a pull request to add it to the default widgets.

 ## Helpful converters
 - CoffeeScript to JS: http://js2.coffee